 However, when you have a big project, whether it be dozens of cookies for a holiday or that large work or school assignment, an island gives you the space to spread out and not take up your kitchen table.
 On the other hand, you can comfortably dine at the island and not need a kitchen table.
 By adding countertop space, you immediately increase your kitchen’s functionality, and it can become the prep, gathering, dining, and entertaining area you want it to be.

 Bold and beautiful kitchen islands

-Kitchen islands can be designed to stand out and make a statement painted in bright colors or having a two-toned design with the cabinet and countertop.
+Kitchen islands can be designed to stand out and make a statement painted in bright colors.
+This style fits right in the the two-tone design trends with the cabinet and countertop.
 They can also blend in with the same colors and textures and be a nice addition to your kitchen cabinets.
 Everything and anything in between are also acceptable.

-If your style is minimalist and you love the frameless cabinet look with smooth lines and texture, an island for you would need the same glossy feel with storage and seating neatly tucked away underneath the countertop.
-If you lean more toward the farmhouse style, you might consider an island with open shelving for extra dishware storage or baskets for fresh fruit and veggies.
+If your style is minimalist and you love the frameless cabinet look with smooth lines and texture.
+An island for you would need the same glossy feel with storage and seating neatly tucked away underneath the countertop.
+If you lean more toward the farmhouse style, you might consider an island with open shelving.
+This is for extra dishware storage or baskets for fresh fruit and veggies.
 Kitchen islands are great in both the traditional kitchen design and a transitional design.
-You can choose the cabinet and countertop that fits right in or contrast to the rest of the kitchen while giving you extra seating and storage.
+You can choose the cabinet and countertop that fits right in or contrast to the rest of the kitchen.
+The additional seating and storage is a bonus.

-Some people would prefer the open space to navigate their kitchen easily; however, adding a kitchen island can be a lifesaver for storage, seating, and function, giving you a landing spot for kids backpacks, your briefcase, or the groceries.
+Some people would prefer the open space to navigate their kitchen easily; however, adding a kitchen island can be a lifesaver.
+You’ll have extra storage, seating, and function, giving you a landing spot for kids backpacks, your briefcase, or the groceries.
 Explore the Simply Kitchen kitchen island designs and speak with one of our certified cabinet designers today.